- Transport Canada Exam Guide

 This exam will test your theoretical knowledge of nautical astronomy, and your ability to practically apply this knowledge to calculating a position using various celestial bodies.

 This may very well be the most difficult exam you write for the WKM certificate.
 Celestial Navigation is not easy to learn on a practical level, and is especially difficult on an academic level.
-Do not take this exam lightly, you are allotted 3 hours to complete questions that you are likely to want 5 hours for.
+Do not take this exam lightly, you are allotted 3 hours to complete questions that you are likely to want many more for.

 For the exam you will be given the entire Nautical Almanac and a copy of Norie’s Nautical Tables.
 You are required to memorize all pertinent formulae.